 Focus on finding the right job opportunities; meanwhile, let our Builder write personalized content for all your resume sections featuring the most in-demand skills for your industry.
 Get started now!

+You can learn how to add certifications to your resume in our How to Write a Resume article.
 You could also take advantage of the automatic formatting benefits of our Resume Builder and create expert custom sections for certifications and licenses with just the click of a button!

 The most in-demand skill in Microsoft is proficiency in Microsoft Azure, a cloud computing platform that many companies use and is critical for developers and engineers.
 According to the Microsoft website, their Azure certifications are one of the most popular ones, and they consistently top the list of the highest-paying Microsoft certifications.